jnduli/blog_jnduli.co.ke/content/drafts/developer_experience.rst

 With abstraction, you will need to cross the abstraction barrier at some point e.g. query the db in an ORM.

+Most systems have many languages and runtimes, yets most tools help and fix issues that assume one language and framework.
+We should focus on observability (not only logs, metrics and traces), which is building the models of your software so you can build s/ware faster.

+Looking at tools that make it like hashicorp, postman, github, the solution is design, where we reduce friction.
+This isn't prettiness or user experience like cute error messages or dark mode, not is it dev ergonomics, but rather digesting large parts of the rainforest that's dev's ecosystem.

+To achieve this:

+- focus on the problem being solved e.g. don't look at logs, metric and traces only but also system behaviour or catching breaking changes, functional languages are ok but the goal should be to ship functional software on time.
+- focus on fitting into existing workflows: If they can't get how it helps with their top of mind problems or can't reasonably transition to it, then its a non-starter e.g. slack/gh/jira integrations, integrates with language/infra.
+- focus on packaging/prioritization i.e. output, query, beautiful results.

 ..
 TODO summary

-Developers work in rainforests, not planned gardens
-We already have tools that help us find and fix issues in existing systems e.g. graphQL mapping for APIs using Apollo, API gateways,etc. but these assume its possible to put all your software into one language, framework or even a single unified stack.

-Any system of sufficient size and maturity will always involve multiple languages and runtimes.
-Software is heterogenous, and until the dev community accepts this fact, we're upper bounding how far we can get with dev experience.

-Using APIs etc. means we get problems due to inconsistent data format assumptions.

-Soln: we can't see what is supposed to happen, wo we need to see what IS happening. this means shifting our mindset and approach of monitoring to one of observing, thus future of devex is a better experience on observability.
-Most people see observability as involving logs, metrics and traces, but this is like saying s/ware is just about manipulating assembly instructions when its actually about building the s/ware functionality you need.
-Observability is about building models of your s/ware so you can build s/ware more quickly.

-So what does this all mean for designing dev experience? we can get a grasp by looking at developer tools and companies that make it and those that don't.
-The answer is design (reducing friction to help developers get to where they need to go).
-This isn't prettines or user experiences like cute error messages, notifications or dark mode, nor is it dev ergonomics (which values moving faster and more efficiently through slick interfaces).
-The tools that have been catching on are abstraction tools (e.g. hashicorp, postman, github, heroku), which digest large parts of the rainforest that are dev's ecosystem.
-To achieve this, you need to:

-- Focus on the problem being solved: e.g. people focus on pillars of observability as logs, metrics and traces instead of goals like understand system behaviour or catch breaking changes.
-Devs may want beautiful code and zero bugs e.g. functional languages guaranteese but what they need is to be able to ship functional software on schedule.
-- Focus on fitting into existing workflows: devs get how cool the tech is but they don't get how it helps them with their top-of-mind problems, or they can't reasonably transition from their workflows to completely new workflows e.g. choosing tool X since it works with their programming language/ingfra nd has slack/gh/jira integrations they want.
-Toolers also assume devs will switch to an entirely new toolchain to get relatively small set of benefits which is a non starter fro most teams.
-Instead, focus more on interoperability with existing dev tools and on incremental improvements that aren't a paradigm shift but that actually work with what exists.
-- Focus on packaging and prioritization: if its a one time tool, then having clunky output, need to query over it and hand beautify results is ok.
-If its to be used regularly, then take the time to better package it.

-Where do we go from here: Developers, buyers, the industry?
-Tool creators and users assume a high learning curve, limiting the impact and usefulness of the tools since there are alternatives that don't need to be hard to use.
-It's easy to fall into polarized extremes where things are either super-easy or hard-core.
-For example, we have a lot of frameworks and APIs that are great examples of design, yet their debuggers, performance profilers and observability/monitoring tools can't provide the same experience.
-We assume complexity revealing tools are for "experts" instead of being meant to aid devs in solving problems by revealing the necessary information.
-These tools can't automate the problem away, but they can focus on providing the info to solve the problem.
-The best tools combine abstraction with revealing complexity (similar to peaking under the hood of a car, where even if you have a low-maintenance car, it's still important if you can peek under the hood if theres a problem without going back to the dealership).

-TODO: Continue from here

 Blogs to read: